-Now you can see the new user called MSBI with Browser role.
+Now you can see the new user called MSBI with the Browser role.

-TIP: Above page had one more item called Revert to parent Security.
+TIP: The above page had one more item called Revert to parent Security.
 By clicking this button will erase the setting that we made up to now, and assign the role that we specified in Home, or Parent Level Security example.

 Folder Level Security in SSRS

-To provide security at the folder level, Please click the down arrow beside the folder (here it is Charts folder) to open the menu items.
+To provide security at the folder level in SSRS, Please click the down arrow beside the folder (here it is Charts folder) to open the menu items.
 Please select the Security option from the menu items.

-Once you select the Security option, the following page will be displayed by the report manager.
+Once you select the Security option, the following page will display by the report manager.
 Follow the steps that we specified in the Report Level Security example

 Add New User Role in SSMS

-Within the SQL Server Management Studio, Navigate to Security Folder, then right-click on the Roles folder will open the context menu.
-Please select the New Role.. as we shown below
+Within the SQL Management Studio, Navigate to Security Folder, then right-click on the Roles folder will open the context menu.
+Please select the New Role..

-Once you select the New Role.., a new window called New User Role will be displayed as we shown below.
-Please provide the Role Name, and Valid description (describes the role).
+Once you choose the New Role.., a new window called New User Role will display.
+Please provide the Role Name and Valid description (describes the Role).

 Next, select the tasks that you want to assign to this Role.
 From the below screenshot you can that, User can Create linked reports, View reports, and View Data Sources.

-Now, please select the Bar Chart using report Builder Report on the Home page, and go to the Security page.
-In order to show our newly created Role, let me click New Role Assignment option
+Now, please select the Bar Chart using the report Builder Report on the Home page, and go to the Security page.
+To show our newly created Role, let me click New Role Assignment option